cxcloud-archive/demo-frontend-react/README.md

 React demo is part of CX Cloud, an open source accelerator for cloud native solutions.
 You can read more about CX Cloud [here](https://docs.cxcloud.com/).

 Demo Frontend is implemented using React framework [Next.js](https://github.com/zeit/next.js/) and demonstrates CX Cloud capabilities.
 Currently, the React frontend demonstrates capabilities of Commerce tools API as part of CX Cloud services.
-In upcoming plans, adding demonstration for various other APIs which are also part of CX Cloud services such as Contentful for managing content, Algolia for search and Authentication.
+In upcoming plans, adding demonstration for various other APIs which are also part of CX Cloud services such as Contentful for managing content, Algolia for search and AWS Cognito for authentication.

 ## Generate demo with CX Cloud CLI